ilsegaertner/tenants-application-form/README.md

 Open a terminal, navigate to the project directory, and run:

-``docker build -t tenants-application-form``
+`docker build -t tenants-application-form`

 ### Run the Docker Container

 Run the following command to start the application:

-``docker run -p 3000:80 tenants-application-form``
+`docker run -p 3000:80 tenants-application-form`

 ### Open in Browser

 Open your web browser and go to http://localhost:3000 to view the application.

-Feel free to customize the content and the URL as per your needs.